mkstyl3/linkedin_jobs/README.md

 Status: Proof of concept.
 In Progress...

 Intentions: Once the proof of concept is finished, I would like to offer it to the public by:
 1. Deploying it to an AWS Fargate.
 2. Refactoring the necessary code for production ready purposes.

-Below useful snippets.
+Below personal useful snippets for the development process.

 Snipped for create table "users" by migrations and populate with users: